 So, what’ll it take for you to own that you don’t need to be the chief cook in your business and let some of what you’re not naturally good at go?

 Clearly I have to do it.

 As I recently turned 50, and am back in the dating world, I reflect on which stories I’ll share, and which stories feel truthful to where I am right now, and which are outdated, and just bullshit.
-There are times I share a story, or a fear, on autopilot, and as the words come out of my mouth I think “that’s not me anymore, that’s old.”
+Moreover, there are times I share a story, or a fear, on autopilot, and as the words come out of my mouth I think “that’s not me anymore, that’s old.”
 That story’s been healed and is in need of a major rewrite.

 Now, before sharing anything, I stay conscious and ask myself, is this something going on for me now, or it is rooted in my past?